umairgosal/ThirdSemComputerNetworks/README.md

 To run the simulation, paste the files inside scratch folder in your ns3 folder's scratch folder and run the terminal command "./ns3 run scratch/{filename}.cc"

+the xml files can also be directly opened with netanim to view created simulations.

 below is the snapshot of the simulation that we created.
 ![image](https://github.com/umairgosal/computerNetworksProject/assets/113062175/f6ee7653-25ee-40ec-b3a4-c2943e952023)